First year

-Fellows rotate and train at multiple locations including St. Louis Children’s Hospital, in the acute inpatient unit, the emergency room, consult on the medical floors, and treat patients at the eating disorders and neurology clinics.
+Fellows rotate and train at multiple locations including St. Louis Children’s Hospital in the acute inpatient unit, the emergency room, consult on the medical floors, and treat patients at the eating disorders and neurology clinics.
 Fellows also rotate at Hawthorn Children’s Psychiatric Hospital, a state-supported facility where lengths of stay average four to six weeks, allowing the fellows to follow patients through extended courses of treatment.

-- Acute Inpatient Child and Adolescent Psychiatry
+- Child and Adolescent Acute Inpatient Service

 - Child and Adolescent Consultation-Liaison Service